 Honorable Mention: Stand-Off

 Walker uses a jet pack to foil the assassination of the President of Mexico.
-The only reason this episode didn’t make the list is because until the jet pack shows up, it’s a pretty normal episode of Walker.
+The only reason this episode didn’t make the list is that, until the jet pack shows up, it’s a pretty normal episode of Walker.